Jaguar XJ (X300): XJ12 (X305)

-Daimler / Jaguar Vanden Plas
+Daimler/Jaguar Vanden Plas

-The "Daimler" name was applied to the highest trim level of the X300 cars, and featured all the chrome brightwork found on the Sovereign cars, plus chromed doors mirrors, chromed door handles, and a fluted radiator grille surround & boot (trunk) finisher.
+The Daimler name was applied to the highest trim level of the X300 cars, and featured all the chrome brightwork found on the Sovereign cars, plus chromed door mirrors, chromed door handles, and a fluted radiator grille surround & boot (trunk) finisher.
 Most of the optional extra features on the X300 range were all standard for the Daimler, such as heated front seats, heated front screen, sunroof & cruise control, plus for the Daimlers only fluted leather door pockets, picnic tables for rear passengers on the back of the front seats and special marquetry veneer.
 The Daimler Six model was equipped with the AJ16 engine, and the Daimler Double Six with the V12; both available in short or long wheel base.

-In some markets (such as North America), the name "Jaguar Vanden Plas" was used instead of "Daimler".
-Vanden Plas X300 cars in the United States after MY 1995 are all built on the long-wheelbase body shell, although they were only available with the six-cylinder engine (leaving the V12 available solely in the XJ12 model for that market.)
-1995 Vanden Plas are all short wheelbase cars.
+In some markets, such as North America, the name Jaguar Vanden Plas was used instead of Daimler.
+Vanden Plas X300 cars in the United States after MY 1995 are all built on the long-wheelbase body shell, although they were only available with the six-cylinder engine, leaving the V12 available solely in the XJ12 model for that market.
+1995 Vanden Plas cars are all short wheelbase cars.

+On April 26, 1997, the Daily Pilot newspaper in Orange County, California ran a Lexus of Westminster advertisement which mistakenly advertised a used sapphire blue "1995 Jaguar XJ6 Vanden Plas" for the remarkably low price of US$25,995, instead of the intended price of US$37,016.
+When the dealership refused to honor the advertised price, and later sold the car to someone else for US$38,399, the ensuing lawsuit went up on appeal to the Supreme Court of California.
+The high court held on July 30, 2001 that the dealership had formed a contract for sale of the vehicle under the doctrine of offer and acceptance, but also held that the dealership could avoid enforcement of the contract on the ground of mistake.